onozaty/redmine-issue-loader/README.md

     * `headerName` : Header name in CSV.
     * `type` : Type.
 What can be specified as a type is described later.
     * `customFieldId` : ID of the custom field.
 Set if the type is `CUSTOM_FIELD`.
+    * `multipleItemSeparator` : The character to separate the values.
+Set for multiple selection custom fields.
     * `primaryKey` : Primary key?
 Search for issues to be updated using the information of the field set to `true`, and the field` false` will be updated.
 It is not necessary to specify when mode is `CREATE`.
     * `mappings` : By describing the mapping between the value on CSV and the value on Redmine, contents of CSV can be converted and registered.
 For example, to convert a project name to a project ID.